thanhnguyenchisong/spring-security-udermy/document/document.md

  - authenticate method : received and return Authentication object. we can implement all our custom authentication logic inside this method.
  - supports method: true id current AP supports the type of Authentication object provided.

+`We should have mutiple Authentication Provider`
+- For username/pass login
+- For OAuth2
+- For OPT authentication

 ## 4. `CORS & CSRF`
 #### a. `CORS - Cross-Origin Resource Sharing`
 - Enables scripts running on browser client to interact with resource from a different origin.